jcurtis-cc/SyphonRec/README.md

 Useful for automating Syphon in another app like MaxMSP (till OSC controls arrive)

-Compiled to apps also for ease of use.

-Don't forget to enable Accessibility Control in System Prefs for each application.
+*Don't forget to enable Accessibility Control in System Prefs for each application.

+To use these scripts with MaxMSP:

+First enable Accessibility Control in System Prefs for
+  - MaxMSP
+  - Terminal
+  - Syphon Recorder
+  - Script Editor

+Place the scripts on the desktop, then run the example patch in repo